LowSkillDeveloper/3WiFiLocator-Unofficial/README.md

+> [!IMPORTANT]
+> Most likely, the 3WiFi Locator app will no longer be updated.
+Use the new WiFi Frankenstein app, which can do the same thing but contains improvements. https://github.com/LowSkillDeveloper/WIFI-Frankenstein

 # Unofficial 3WiFi Locator v2 for Android

 This is a new version of 3wifi locator, which is based on the version from drygdryg.

+# Changelog

+Descriptions and instructions for my added new functions can be found on the Wiki Github page: https://github.com/LowSkillDeveloper/3WiFiLocator-Unofficial/wiki

 > [!NOTE]
 > The changelog contains only information about the changes that I made myself in version of locator by drygdryg.
 The original drygdryg version repository has been removed.

-# Changelog

-Descriptions and instructions for my added new functions can be found on the Wiki Github page: https://github.com/LowSkillDeveloper/3WiFiLocator-Unofficial/wiki

 ## Added Features:
 - Added ability to view saved passwords on your phone (root only)